FenixAlliance/ABS.Docs.Web/English/Web-Development/Theming.md

 ## Core Pages

+- **Page.cshtml**:
+The page template.
+Used when an individual Page is queried.

 - **Home.cshtml**:
 The home page template, which is the front page by default.
 If you use a static front page this is the template for the page with the latest posts.